Gradient-Variation Regret Bounds for Unconstrained Online Learning: Introduction

 \subsection{Parameter-Free Online Learning}

 Most existing gradient-variation online learning algorithms rely on the assumption of a bounded feasible domain.
 In many practical scenarios, however, the domain is naturally \emph{unbounded}, making it infeasible to impose an \emph{a priori} diameter upper bound $D$ on the comparator norm $\norm{u}$.
-This limitation motivates the study of \emph{parameter-free online learning}~\citep{NIPS'09:NormalHedge,NIPS'13:Orabona-dimension,COLT'18:black-box-reduction,cutkosky2024fully}, which aims to design algorithms that do not require such problem-dependent quantities as inputs.
+This limitation motivates the study of \emph{parameter-free online learning}~\citep{NIPS09NormalHedge,mcmahan2012noregret,NIPS'13:Orabona-dimension,mcmahan2014unconstrained,NIPS'16:coin-betting-Orabona,jacobsen2022parameter,cutkosky2024fully}, which aims to design algorithms that do not require such problem-dependent quantities as inputs.

 A central requirement of parameter-free algorithms is being \emph{comparator-adaptive}: the ability to achieve regret bounds that scale favorably with the unknown comparator norm $\norm{u}$.
-When the Lipschitz constant $G$ of loss functions is further unknown,\footnote{The Lipschitz constant $G$ is used to denote the empirical gradient norm $\max_t\norm{\nabla f_t(w_t)}$, when there's no ambiguity.} a parameter-free online algorithm is required to be additionally \emph{Lipschitz-adaptive}, meaning it attains the desired regret without requiring $G$ as an algorithmic input.
+When the Lipschitz constant $G$ of loss functions is further unknown,\footnote{The Lipschitz constant $G$ is used to denote the empirical gradient norm $\max_t\norm{\nabla f_t(w_t)}$, when there's no ambiguity.} a parameter-free online algorithm must also be \emph{Lipschitz-adaptive}, meaning it attains the desired regret without prior knowledge of $G$.
 Algorithms that satisfy both comparator-adaptivity and Lipschitz-adaptivity are sometimes referred to as \emph{fully-adaptive} methods~\citep{cutkosky2024fully}.
-The best result so far~\citep{cutkosky2024fully} achieves a static regret of order $\reg_T(u) \leq \tilde{O}\big( \norm{u}G\sqrt{T} + \norm{u}^2 + G^2 \big)$, where $\tilde{O}(\cdot)$ hides poly-logarithmic factors.
+The best known fully-adaptive result is achieved by~\citet{cutkosky2024fully}, who attained a static regret of order $\reg_T(u) \leq \tilde{O}\big( \norm{u}G\sqrt{T} + \norm{u}^2 + G^2 \big)$ with $\tilde{O}(\cdot)$ omitting poly-logarithmic factors.